derong97/ReadME/README.md

 ## Backend
 ### Framework
 To serve our web application, we used Flask as the built-in Flask web server is provided for development convenience.
-It is a lightweight framework that can be practiced to implement web applications(e.g. ReactJS) and backend API applications(e.g. mySQL, MongoDB).
+It is a lightweight framework that can be practiced to implement web applications(e.g. ReactJS) and backend API applications(e.g. MySQL, MongoDB).
 However, Flask's built-in server is not suitable for production as it doesn't scale well.
 Hence to run Flask in production, we deployed our your Flask application to a standalone WSGI server(Gunicorn).

 ### API Design Patterns
 #### MongoDB